LibCrowds/pybossa-lc/README.md

 Key features:

-- Analyses data and stores final results as Web Annotations
+- Analyses task run data and stores final results as Web Annotations
-- Handles generation of projects from templates and volumes
+- Defines a templating system for configuring and generating projects

 For details of how project creation and results analysis works in LibCrowds, see the [**LibCrowds Documentation**](https://docs.libcrowds.com).